religion mythology archaeology history

 (See Humphreys, "A Plethora of James.")

-adduced with confidence as evidence," Catholic theologian John P. Meier insists that this debate about
+confidence as evidence," Catholic theologian John P. Meier insists that this debate about Josephus becomes

-Josephus becomes critical to proving that Christ even existed.
-Hence, Christ's very existence hangs on the
+critical to proving that Christ even existed.
+Hence, Christ's very existence hangs on the slender thread of

 Forbes Claim No. 20: "The evidence is perfectly clear that Jesus was believed to be an actual

 human being right back in the first century AD.
 In fact, one of the biggest Christian heresies in the second

 century AD that the mainstream church rejected absolutely was that Jesus was a divine heavenly figure who only